 The winter attracts plenty of travelers to both Jacksonville and Portland.
 The museums, the shopping scene, and the cuisine are the main draw to Jacksonville this time of year.
 Furthermore, many travelers come to Portland for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Portland.
 Jacksonville is much warmer than Portland in the winter.
 The daily temperature in Jacksonville averages around 53°F (12°C) in January, and Portland fluctuates around 40°F (4°C).

 Jacksonville usually receives more sunshine than Portland during winter.
 Jacksonville gets 191 hours of sunny skies, while Portland receives 86 hours of full sun in the winter.

 Portland receives a lot of rain in the winter.
 In January, Jacksonville usually receives less rain than Portland.
 Jacksonville gets 3.3 inches (83 mm) of rain, while Portland receives 5.2 inches (132 mm) of rain each month for the winter.

 The spring brings many poeple to Jacksonville as well as Portland.
+Many travelers come to Jacksonville for the beaches and the activities around the city.
 Additionally, many visitors come to Portland in the spring for the small town charm and the natural beauty.

 In the spring, Jacksonville is much warmer than Portland.
-Typically, the spring temperatures in Jacksonville in April are around 68°F (20°C), and Portland is about 51°F (11°C).
+Typically, the spring temperatures in Jacksonville in April average around 68°F (20°C), and Portland averages at about 51°F (11°C).